• Online Payment

 • Schedule a Consultation

-During selective denervation, the facial nerve branches are meticulously mapped to identify which muscles they control.
+During selective neurolysis, the facial nerve branches are meticulously mapped to identify which muscles they control.
 The goal is to isolate and disconnect the branches that are responsible for opposing the smile and causing synkinesis (involuntary muscle movements during facial expressions).

 smilling hugs on shoulders